smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish/code/tmi05 Pushbutton LED Fade.md

   //check for a button press (tranisition LOW->HIGH) if ((val == HIGH) && (old_val == LOW)){
-    state = 1 - state; // change the state from ON to OFF or vice-versa t_start = millis(); // record time
+    state = 1 - state; // change the LED state variable from ON to OFF or vice-versa t_start = millis(); // record time
-    delay(t_delay); // for debouncing
+    delay(t_delay); // do I need this?
   }

   // check if the button is (still) being held down